This major is designed for students who expect to hold managerial positions in large or small organizations.

 Business Management graduates obtain jobs through various avenues, leading to placements with a wide range of firms and organizations.

-A sample of employers that hired Eller College Business Management majors in the 2015-2016 school year:
+A sample of employers that hired Eller College Business Management majors in recent years:

 Apollo Robotics Systems